edumeet/edumeet/README.md

 $ systemctl start multiparty-meeting
 ```

-* If you want to start multiparty-meeting at boot time:
+* If you want to start EduMeet at boot time:

 ```bash
 $ systemctl enable multiparty-meeting